 Sites included the museum, where they mulched, and the adjoining Faulkner Garden, where they prepped the gardens for spring; the community center, where they performed maintenance tasks inside and out; and the Park Along the River, where they did general cleanup around the playground.

-“The MLK Day of Service in New Albany was an opportunity to strengthen partnerships and build upon the inaugural M Partner Community Day of Service that took place last October,” said Laura Martin, M Partner director and associate director of the McLean Institute for Public Service and Community Engagement.
+“The MLK Day of Service in New Albany was an opportunity to strengthen partnerships and build upon the inaugural M Partner Community Day of Service that took place last October,” said Laura Martin, M Partner director and associate director of the Grisham-McLean Institute for Public Service and Community Engagement.

 “After the M Partner Community Day of Service in October, many students reached out to inquire about how they could remain involved.
 This is one way that we can deepen community connections in between semesters, and inspire our students to continue their involvement in service work.”